On a generalization of affinoid varieties: Dagger affinoid spaces

-between the category of strict $k$-dagger affinoid spaces and the category of wide strict $k$-affinoid germs of analytic spaces of Berkovich and moreover the map which associate to a strict $k$-dagger affinoid space its corresponding analytic germ induces an homeomorphisms of underlying topological spaces. \begin{proof} The equivalence is valid by definition because Berkovich has shown that the category of strict wide analytic germs is antiequivalent to the category of strict $k$-dagger algebras, defined by Grosse-Kl\"onne (see lemma 5.1.1, page 73, in \cite{BER}).
-But clearly our category of strict dagger algebras is equivalent to that of Grosse-Klonne if $k$ is non-archimedean.
-Moreover two corresponding objects of the two categories have homeomorphic underlying topological spaces by construction, since the bornological spectrum of a $k$-dagger affinoid algebra is homeomorphic to the Berkovich spectrum of the associated $k$-affinoid algebra.
-In the sixth chapter we will equip $\cM(A)$ of an analytic structure analogous to the one given by Berkovich. \end{proof} \end{prop}
+between the category of strict $k$-dagger affinoid spaces and the category of wide strict $k$-affinoid germs of analytic spaces in the sense of Berkovich.
+Moreover, the functor which associates to a strict $k$-dagger affinoid space its corresponding analytic germ induces a homeomorphism of underlying topological spaces. \end{prop} \begin{proof} Berkovich has shown that the category of strict wide analytic germs is anti-equivalent to the category of strict $k$-dagger affinoid algebras, defined by Grosse-Kl\"onne in \cite{GK} (see lemma 5.1.1, page 73, in \cite{BER}).
+Clearly, our category of strict dagger affinoid algebras is equivalent to that of Grosse-Kl\"onne, if $k$ is non-archimedean.
+Therefore, we get the desired equivalence of categories.
+Given a strict $k$-dagger affinoid space $X = \cM(A)$, then $X$ is homeomorphic to the underlying space of the associated wide strict $k$-affinoid germs of analytic spaces because, by the same reasoning used in proposition \ref{prop_dagger_spectrum}, $X$ is homeomorphic to the (Berkovich) spectrum of the affinoid algebra $A'$ associated to $A$ as in theorem 1.7 of \cite{GK}.
+We will discuss further the association $A \mapsto A'$ after theorem \ref{thm:dagger_ber_to_dagger_rigid}. \end{proof}

-We can generalize the previous proposition in the following way.
+We can generalize last proposition in the following way.